 But these beautiful creatures can also be the source of frustration during your Yellowstone vacation.
 Don’t be too surprised if you find yourself trapped in a jam caused by buffalo stalling on the road in front of you or by people who have spotted a bear and want to stop and take pictures.

 “Bear jams” and “Buffalo jams” are very common and can probably be considered part of the typical Yellowstone experience, especially if you are visiting during the summer months.

-Sometimes these wildlife jams can cause accidents on the road because people get impatient, or they aren’t paying attention to the cars in front of them.
 These jams can add anywhere from 30 minutes to several hours to your trip through the park.

 If you’re stuck in a bear jam, like in the picture above, it is OK to get out of your car to observe, but don’t get too close to the wildlife.
 The rule of thumb is to stay 25 yards away from bison and elk, and 100 yards away from bears and wolves.
 Often a ranger will be there for crowd and traffic control.

 Gas Stations: Where to fill up

 You can fill up your gas tank before entering the park at gas stations in “gateway towns” such as West Yellowstone, MT; Gardiner, MT; Cooke, City MT, Jackson, WY, and Cody WY.